 Colleague, friend, and adviser to such Chicago personalities as Mayor Harold Washington, U.S. Rep. Jan Schakowsky, Jesús García, Studs Terkel, and Don Rose, Simpson is called on to do over 100 media interviews a year.
 He is also an accomplished Africanist.

 Over his 50-year career as a political science professor and politician, Dick Simpson has devoted much of his energy to advancing the cause of democracy and participatory politics.
 He resides in Chicago, where he continues to oppose the power of the political machine.

 Simpson has taught at the University of Illinois at Chicago for 50 years.
 He has written and co-authored numerous books, including Teaching Civic Engagement Across the Disciplines (2017) with Winning Elections in the 21st Century (2016) with Betty O’Shaughnessy; Corrupt Illinois (2015) with Thomas J. Gradel; Twenty-First Century Chicago (2015) with Constance Nixon and Melissa Mouritsen; The Struggle for Power and Influence in Cities and States (2011) with Betty O’Shaughnessy and James D. Nowlan; and Rogues, Rebels and Rubber Stamps, a history and critical analysis of the Chicago City Council (2001).

-His memoir, The Good Fight: Life Lessons from a Chicago Progressive, will be on sale November 14, 2017.
+His memoir, The Good Fight: Life Lessons from a Chicago Progressive, is available online, in bookstores, and in libraries.